 That's it!
 Your computer should be clean now and you can safely restore your files.
 Proceed to Step 2.

-Step 2: Restoring files encrypted by Locker virus:
+Step 2: Restoring files encrypted by help_recover_instructions virus:

 Method 1: The first and best method is to restore your files from a recent backup.
 If you have been regularly performing backups, then you should use your backups to restore your files.